 - 1. A straight hole is drilled from the north pole to the south pole of the Earth.
 What time will it take for a ball dropped into the hole on the north pole to appear in the south pole?
 Neglect air resistance.
 Take the Earth to be a uniform sphere.
-Express your answer through the acceleration of free fall g and Earth radius R. - 2.
+Express your answer through the acceleration of free fall q and Earth radius R. - 2.
 Compare the time you obtained in the part 1 to the time it take a satellite to go from the north pole to the south pole.
+The satellite is on circular orbit close to the Earth surface.